Comparing peer accessibility ratings in evaluation (COMPARE)

 The need for an accessible society

-Today, access to online information and services has become a critical requirement for successful inclusion in society.
-But many digital resources are still not accessible to people with disabilities.
+The starting point of the project was that access to online information and services has become a critical requirement for the successful inclusion in society.
+Now and then, however, many digital resources are not accessible to people with disabilities.
 An aging population means the share of people with disabilities is rising.
 This, and the digitisation of all parts of society, makes inclusive digital content and services more important than ever.

 A new benchmark set by the EU

-The benchmark for accessibility is set in the Web Content Accessibility Guidelines (WCAG 2.0) which were developed by the World Wide Web Consortium (W3C).
-As part of the new EU law, the adherence of public web sites and apps to WCAG will need to be evaluated in a uniform manner.
-The EU is will therefore develop a common evaluation method.
+The common benchmark for accessibility evaluation are the Web Content Accessibility Guidelines which are developed by the World Wide Web Consortium (W3C).
+As part of the EU law, the adherence of public web sites and apps to WCAG is supposed to be evaluated in a uniform manner.
+Ideally, there should be a common European evaluation method so that results per Member State are comparable.

-This raises the question about the status quo of accessibility evaluation across Europe.
-What are the actual differences in EU Member states today?
+This raised the question about the status quo of accessibility evaluation across Europe.
+What were the actual differences in EU Member states at the time?
+The COMPARE project tried to answer this question.

 Diverse accessibility evaluation methods across Europe

-Most current accessibility evaluation methods are based on WCAG 2.0 conformance level AA.
+Most accessibility evaluation methods were (and are still) based on WCAG, conformance level AA.
 They are usually defined in more detail on a national or organizational level.
-It is therefore no surprise that across the spectrum of organisations, many differences exist in the way WCAG success criteria are applied to actual web content.
-This is partly due to the way the common WCAG success criteria are translated into specific technical checkpoints.
-Another aspect is that evaluation methods may go beyond WCAG 2.0 to include additional accessibility criteria or usability aspects that are important for people with disabilities.
+It was therefore no surprise that across the spectrum of organisations, many differences existed in the way WCAG success criteria were applied to actual web content.
+This was partly due to the way the common WCAG success criteria were translated into specific technical checkpoints.
+Another aspect is that some evaluation methods go beyond WCAG 2.0 to include additional accessibility criteria or usability aspects that are important for people with disabilities.

-COMPARE (Comparing peer accessibility ratings in evaluation) is a project that will document and compare differences in current evaluation practices of accessibility experts across Europe.
-The partners in the EU-funded Erasmus Strategic Partnership are DIAS (DE), Funka (SE) and BrailleNet (FR).
-The project will set up a Wiki-based repository of web content and associated accessibility ratings to document actual differences.
-We want to foster a discussion of rating approaches that can contribute to a consensual rating approach.
-Expert organisations and individuals from other countries are invited to contribute to the repository.
+COMPARE (Comparing peer accessibility ratings in evaluation) documented and compared differences in evaluation practices of accessibility experts across Europe.
+The partners in the EU-funded Erasmus Strategic Partnership were DIAS (DE), Funka (SE) and BrailleNet (FR).
+The project set up a Wiki-based repository of web content and associated accessibility ratings to document actual differences and discuss rating approaches that would contribute to a consensual rating approach.
+Expert organisations and individuals from other countries were invited to contribute to the repository.
+Also, COMPARE developed the Access & Use information and learning module which remains available today.
+A strong point of this module are the many videos demonstrating the way people with disabilities use the web and encounter problems when content is not accessible.

 Project details